T145/black-mirror/.github/README.md

 **Energized + Extensions**
 - adguard, bitcoin, disconnect, reg_cn, reg_cz, reg_de, reg_es, reg_fr, reg_it, reg_nl, reg_ro, reg_ru, reg_vn, stopforumspam, spam404
+> The "Xtreme" extension isn't very descriptive, but has been included anyway.\
+> There is some overlap on the StevenBlack sources Adaway, Badd Boyz Hosts, MVPS, someonewhocares, and yoyo (URLHaus/abuse.ch/Zeus is deprecated).\
-> All Anudeep lists are included except the Facebook list, so that has been added in.
+> All Anudeep lists are included except the Facebook list, so that has been added in.\
 > Only the WinSpy Spy list is included, so the Extra and Update lists have been added in.

 _Feel free to cross-reference these and double-check that unique lists were not dropped!_